In this gay travel guide to Lebanon, we give you the full lowdown of gay Lebanon, the gay scene, inspiration for things to do, and safety tips.

 We also strongly advise you to use a VPN when accessing any website or app in Lebanon because it will allow you to browse anonymously, thereby preventing your internet use from being monitored.

-We have since heard reports of other LGBTQ travellers experiencing the same problem with the General Security at Beirut Airport.
-For this reason we strongly advise you take the safety precautions set out in this article!
+We have since heard reports of other LGBTQ travelers experiencing the same problem with General Security at Beirut Airport.
+For this reason, we strongly advise you to take the safety precautions set out in this article!

 Top things to do in Lebanon